MinimalWindowsDev/simple-modbus-tcp-server/README.md

 - Server handles multiple client connections using threads
 - Client reads temperature and control flag data from the server
 - Client allows user to modify control flags
+- MSBuild project files for both server and client
 - Combined build script to compile and run both server and client

 ## Requirements

 - Windows operating system
 - .NET Framework 4.0 or later
+- MSBuild (included in .NET Framework)

 ## Usage